gitpod-io/dazzle/README.md

 [![Go Repord Cart](https://goreportcard.com/badge/github.com/csweichel/dazzle)](https://goreportcard.com/report/github.com/csweichel/dazzle)
 [![Stability: Experimental](https://masterminds.github.io/stability/experimental.svg)](https://masterminds.github.io/stability/experimental.html)

-dazzle is a rather experimental Docker image builder.
+dazzle is a rather experimental Docker/OCI image builder.
 Its goal is to build independent layers where a change to one layer does *not* invalidate the ones sitting "above" it.
-To this end, dazzle uses black magic.

 **Beware** There's a bit of a [rewrite](https://github.com/csweichel/dazzle/tree/rewrite) going on which makes dazzle about 5x faster, more reliable and less hacky.
 It also changes the format for dazzle builds, moving from a single Dockerfile to one per "chunk"/layer.

 ## How does it work?
 dazzle has three main capabilities.
-1. _build indepedent layers_: dazzle uses a special label in a Docker file to establish "boundaries of independence", or meta layers if you so like.
-Statements in the form of `LABEL dazzle/layer=somename` establish those bounds.
-All content prior to the first label is used as base image for the other layers.
-Come build-time, dazzle will split the Dockerfile at the label statement and build them individually.
-This prevents accidential cross-talk between the layers.
+1. _build indepedent layer chunks_: in a dazzle project there's a `chunks/` folder which contains individual Dockerfiles (e.g. `chunks/something/Dockerfile`).
+These chunk images are built indepedently of each other.
+All of them share the same base image using a special build argument `${base}`.
+Dazzle can build the base image (built from `base/Dockerfile`), as well as the chunk images.
+After each chunk image build dazzle will remove the base image layer from that image, leaving just the layers that were produced by the chunk Dockerfile.
-2. _merge layers into one image_: to merge any two Docker images (not just those built using dazzle), dazzle uses the Docker tar export to extract the base image and all "addons" (i.e. images that are to be merged).
-It then manipulates the manifests and image configurations such that upon re-import a single image exists.
-The process is a bit of a hack and like black magic fragile, possibly error prone and needs a black cat or two to work.
+2. _merge layers into one image_: dazzle can merge multiple OCI images/chunks (not just those built using dazzle) by building a new manifest and image config that pulls the layers/DiffIDs from the individual chunks and the base image they were built from.
 3. _run tests against images_: to ensure that an image is capable of what we think it should be - epecially after merging - dazzle supports simple tests and assertions that run against Docker images.

 ## Would I want to use this?